Traditional Christmas Plum Cake / Fruit Cake

 Now that you have got all the ingredients ready, it is time to share this special Traditional Christmas Fruit cake recipe with you all.
 It is my dear Mom’s tried and trusted recipe, a never failing antique recipe that has mesmerized our Christmas celebrations and memories since long!
 Although we have many contemporary style fruit cakes and new recipes, I always have a special feeling / sentiments for this traditional Christmas Plum cake / Fruit cake.
 Maybe it is the efforts that goes into the preparation or the family memories / associated with it or the magical feel of Christmas, or the rich Plum Cake aromas that fills the house, I am not sure, but I can assure you one thing, it is worth all the efforts!!

 All fruit based cakes are special and refreshing.
-Check my Black Forest cake, Chocolate Orange cake, Orange cake, Pineapple Swiss roll, Dates and carrot cake, Strawberry chocolate cake all are refreshing fruit delights.
-Check my baker”s basket for more wonderful recipes.
+Check my Apple and Carrot Cake, Black Forest cake, Chocolate Orange cake, Orange cake, Pineapple Swiss roll, Dates and carrot cake, Strawberry chocolate cake all are refreshing fruit delights.
+Also, check my delicious Rum soaked Mocha Cake with Coffee Butter Cream, another festive cake recipe to cherish.
+If you are looking for more baked goodies, check my baker”s basket for more wonderful recipes.
 If you are looking for home made wine recipes to pair with the cake, check my Grape wine, Dates Wine and Banana Raisin Wine.

 Here is the special recipe that you have all waited for, and wishing you all a very Merry Christmas and Happy New Year and may your homes and hearts be filled with all joy, love and loads of Christmas cheer!!